toubian/labyrinth_manual/README.md

 * Go to the LAByrinth [Website](https://labyrinth.garden) and start reading the backlog of [articles](https://labyrinth.garden/research/) + listening to our [podcast series](https://labyrinth.garden/podcast/) (spotify [here](https://open.spotify.com/show/4QW3ZgP3RddumZdPRLJZzw))

+* Make sure you've completed the relevant [Citi Training](https://about.citiprogram.org/?_ga=2.215811861.302232273.1694824859-363715810.1694824858).
+For most LAByrinth members this is "Group 1: Human Subjects Research" but if you have questions [email](toubian@ucla.edu) Sophia.

 * Understand lab expectations—manage your own time, solve problems to the best of your ability, use the entire lab as a resource.

 * Start a schedule of tasks—what are you going to work on, when?
 Work with your project group to delegate.
 Ask Sophia to help you with this (if you need help).

+* Lastly, we order food to some of our All-Hands lab meetings and want everyone to enjoy what we get!
+Please send Sophia an [email](toubian@ucla.edu) if you have any dietary restrictions (or preferences) and we will do our absolute best to accommodate!
+There will always be vegeterian options present, but let us know if you are vegan, gluten-free, lactose intoleract, or just really don't like bell peppers.
+Also always feel free to bring your own food to meetings if you prefer to do so.

+#### A Note on Discord

+We use discord for all intra-lab communication.
+That being said, it can be a fun place!
+We highly encourage the sharing of relevant media and love to see all of LAByrinth enjoying each other's projects.

 ### Exiting the Lab